1996 United States presidential election in West Virginia

 The 1996 United States presidential election in West Virginia took place on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

 West Virginia was easily won by President Bill Clinton (D-AR) over Senator Bob Dole (R-KS), with Clinton winning 51.51% to 36.76% by a margin of 14.75%.
 Billionaire businessman Ross Perot (Reform-TX) finished in third, with 11.26% of the popular vote.

-As of 2024, this is the last time that West Virginia supported a Democratic nominee, as Republican George W. Bush would narrowly win the state four years later, and, 20 years later, Hillary Clinton would lose the state by more than 40 points without carrying a single county.
+As of 2024, this is the last time that West Virginia supported a Democratic nominee, as Republican George W. Bush would narrowly win the state four years later.

+Hillary Clinton lost the state twenty years later by more than 40 points without carrying a single county.
+However, she won neighboring Virginia, which Bill Clinton did not win either time.

 This was also the last election in which Mason County, Cabell County, Roane County, Ohio County, Jackson County, Pendleton County, Mercer County, Pleasants County, Monroe County, Lewis County, Hardy County, Raleigh County, Wayne County, Greenbrier County, Marshall County, Hancock County, Randolph County, Nicholas County, Taylor County, Barbour County, Wetzel County, Summers County, Calhoun County, Clay County, Gilmer County, Pocahontas County, Tyler County, and Tucker County voted for a Democratic presidential candidate.

+Primary elections

+Democratic primary

+The West Virginia Democratic presidential primary was held on May 12 in the U.S. state of West Virginia as one of the Democratic Party's statewide nomination contests ahead of the 1996 presidential election.

+While incumbent president Bill Clinton comfortably won the contest by a 73-point margin, West Virginia was Lyndon LaRouche's best state, amassing 13% of the vote.